evansd/postgres-up/README.md

 Configuration
 -------------

-Optionally, you can create a `postgres-up.config` file in the same directory as the script:
+**postgres-up** will run quite happily without any configuration, but you can optionally create a config file in the same directory as the script called `postgres-up.config`:

     # Example config file for postgres-up
     #